grasmarcussanti129/ci-pipeline-optimizer/contributing.md

 - Follow the coding conventions and commit message formats closely to maintain consistency.
 - Make sure your changes are well-tested and include documentation for any new features.
 - Be respectful and inclusive in discussions.
+- **Code Reviews**: All pull requests should be reviewed by at least one other contributor before merging.

 Thank you for helping us improve CI Pipeline Optimizer!